Make Sure Your Continuing Legal Education Course Provider Is At The Head Of The Pack

 2. Automated Certificate Delivery

-3. Courses Relevant to Your Practice
+3. Courses Relevant To Your Practice

-Working in the legal industry, your time is precious—and your goal is ultimately to take courses that are relevant to you and your practice, is it not?
-After all, the purpose of Continuing Legal Education is to help you stay current with respect to the legal changes that impact your clientele and your business.
+Working in the legal industry, your time is precious—and your goal is ultimately to take courses that are relevant to you and your practice.
+After all, the purpose of Continuing Legal Education is to help you stay current concerning the legal changes that impact your clientele and your business.

 If your CLE provider is on their A-game, their website will offer a wide variety of content.
-This content should also include courses that help you earn specialty credits (ethics, mental health, professionalism or diversity and inclusion), as most states and provinces require completing this type of CLE.
+This content should also include courses that help you earn specialty credits (ethics, mental health, professionalism, or diversity and inclusion), as most states and provinces require completing this type of CLE.

 4. Credible and Diverse Speakers